Cyanox62/UnlockDelay/README.md

 # UnlockDelay

-A plugin that locks certain doors at the start of the round for a specified amoutn fo time.
+A plugin that locks certain doors at the start of the round for a specified amount of time.

 # Installation